Interview Questions - Strengths and Weaknesses

 So what is the purpose of the interview?
 Many people think that the interview is just a means to disqualify people, or to give you the boot before you can even show them what you’re capable of doing.
-And even though the interview may seem that it’s a one way street -- the propective employer being the one in power -- it is actually a way in which both of you can get to know whether you are good fit for each other.
+And even though the interview may seem that it’s a one-way street—the prospective employer being the one in power—it is actually a way in which both of you can get to know whether you are a good fit for each other.

-The same thing happens in a interview.
-Your prospectie employer will be asking questions to find out whether you’re right for the company or not.
+The same thing happens in an interview.
+Your prospective employer will be asking questions to find out whether you’re right for the company or not.
 You will also be wondering whether this job is right for you and your life.

-If you think of an interview as a two way street, it will be less nerve-wrecking and you will be able to be yourself, whether that’s a good thing or a bad thing.
+If you think of an interview as a two-way street, it will be less nerve-wracking and you will be able to be yourself, whether that’s a good thing or a bad thing.

 - What are your strengths?

 - What are your weaknesses?

 Even if they don’t ask those questions directly, they will be listening to your answers very closely to see what are your strengths and weaknesses.
 So be prepared.
 Never show up to an interview without a proper answer to these questions.

 This is the moment to brag about yourself in a modest, yet powerful way.
 The interviewer wants to know what you can bring to the company and how you view yourself.

 But before you go bragging about how many grapes you can fit in your mouth, make sure you know what the job in question entails.
 Your strengths need to be applicable to the job you're interviewing for.

 To make things easier on you, go back to the job posting and see what strengths they're looking for.
 It's like they're giving you the answer right there!